Fosna/csharp-fer-web-overview/CourseWork/Readme.md

 Consider manually deleting database if seed doesn't work.
 Use test method on student controller to get number of students in a database.
 Idea is to check if students really exist in Students table in database.

-2.4 Create student list view
+2.4 Create student list view.

+2.5 Remove student from database.
+Use POST request.
+Respond with message on success.